Itinerary: Minsk, Vilnius, Riga, Tallinn

 Optional transfer to airport

 VISA: Visa can be obtained at arrival at Minsk-2 International Airport for residents of countries, where there is no Belarus consulate.
 Residents of countries, where there is a Belarus consulate, are required to apply for visa here.
-Costs for visa support for issuing visa at consular departments in foreign countries are included in the prices.
-Supplement for visa support for issuing visa at Minsk-2 International Airport: EUR 10.00 pp.
+Costs for visa support for issuing visa at consular departments in foreign countries are included into the prices.
+Supplement for visa support for issuing visa at Minsk-2 International Airport: EUR 10.00 pp

 EUR 400.00 (single supplement)